The Good Stuff Without the Fluff

 - Standing them up if they need the Hang Out strategy.

-These are obviously horrible things to do in general, but they’re even worse when it’s the antithesis of the strategy your partner needs.
-It makes the beast stronger than ever.
+These are obviously horrible things to do in general.
+And they’re even worse when it’s the antithesis of the strategy your partner needs.
+It makes their resentment stronger than ever.

 5 Love Languages Cheat Sheet

-In case someone starts using terms from the 5 Love Languages book on you, here’s how to translate that gibberish into regular words.
+In case someone starts talking to you in 5 Love Languages lingo, here’s how to translate that gibberish into regular words.

 |Love Language Language||Translation|